Australia has over 2.7 million carers, 12% of the population. The chances are you personally are a carer, need a carer or know a carer.

 Respite can be planned in advance, but it is also available in emergencies.

-There are many different situations where emergency respite care might be available, including:
+Situations where emergency respite care might be needed, include:

-- an urgent situation that makes it difficult for you to fulfil your role as a carer.
+- an urgent situation that makes it difficult for your carer to look after you.